 Absences from class to attend major family events (which are scheduled by others without consideration of the student's schedule) require permission of the designated faculty or course leader(s).
 In the clinical curriculum, there should be a request for permission a minimum of 30 days in advance of the beginning of the clerkship or as soon as the event is known.
-If the activity extends for more than two days, the student must consult with the Senior Associate Dean Medical Education or delegate.
+If the activity extends for more than two days, the student must consult with the Vice Dean for Academic and Curricular Affairs or delegate.
 Making up the missed work to the satisfaction of the course leadership is mandatory and the course director's decision is final.